geofabrik/OpenRailRouting-doc/map-matching.md

 csv_input.separator | ;       | column separator
 csv_input.quoteChar | "       | quotation character

+The CSV file must have column headers.

+Following column headers are expected:

+* `latitude`
+* `longitude`

+Any other columns will be ignored.

 #### CSV Output

 Following additional parameter is supported for the CSV output format: